 ARTISTS LIVED EXPERIENCES

 I began seeking out opportunities early in life to connect and teach kids through art.
 In college, I worked with youth as a mentor, and we often spent time drawing and painting together as a way of connecting.
 I later worked at a summer camp in the craft shed for 3 months, coming up with and instructing classes to kids that ranged in ages 7 to 15.
 After beginning work as a designer, I began volunteering on weekends at the Children’s Museum in Dallas and teaching kids about mixing colors, painting, and other various crafts to create.
 Upon moving from Texas to Oregon in 2007, my work started becoming more and more influenced by nature.

 I am so grateful for the perspective that I gained after becoming a mom in 2010.
 My daughter has been my greatest teacher in life and takes part in my creating quite often.
 As I set out trying to teach my daughter about sharing kindness with the world, appreciating art and creating with what is around you, I realized that many of these teaching opportunities were the best part of our day.
 I have enjoyed incorporating more of them into our lives and now dedicate much of my life to creating and connecting with others through art.

 Most recently, I have started getting into ceramics and working on new products with my patterns.
 This spring I will be working on a mural for Bridger School.
 In the past I have connected with the community to create a large mural showcasing students collaborative art at Vestal Elementary, painted a piano for Piano.
 Push.
-Play that previously lived at Portland Children's Museum, created art at the Portland Art Museum's Monster Drawing Rally to support youth art programs at the museum, taught after art classes thru IRCO at Vestal Elementary.
+Play that previously lived at Portland Children's Museum, created art at the Portland Art Museum's Monster Drawing Rally to support youth art programs, and taught after art classes thru IRCO at Vestal Elementary.